Credibility can be diminished by the behaviour of the leader

 This is a hard one, because when someone is making life difficult it is hard to value them as much as someone who isn’t.
 We all make judgements even superficially.
 Our unconscious biases are always in play.
 The differences for leaders who consciously value others equally are the fact they are always questioning their decisions.

 One of the biggest problems I find with clients is in their desire to get rid of a difficult person they form an attitude about them as a person.
 This just gets in the way.
 The best way to deal with difficult people is to maintain respect for them as people, but deal with their behaviour.
 Just because you value people equally, doesn’t mean you don’t deal decisively with unwanted behaviour.
 You are just kind when you do.
 When leaders don’t value others equally for being human, then even the most favoured employee will observe and note the unfairness, even if they aren’t at the receiving end of it.
+In the eyes of employees the leaders credibility is definitely called into question.

 Lack a contribution mind-set